 Can I go on tour?

 All Cantus singers are invited to tour, but none are required.
-Tour costs are separate from your tuition, and the price for tour is published each year in the fall.
+Tour costs are separate from your tuition, and the price for tour is published in the fall of tour years.
 Cantus parents spearhead fundraisers from time to time, and information about those opportunities will be sent to everyone.
 You will also want to make sure that you meet the attendance and behavior requirements and successfully complete all assignments given by your choir director.